Flip Flops and Foot Health

 Many people enjoy the simplicity of wearing flip flops.
 They are easy to slip into, which makes them a desirable shoe to wear.
 Despite their popularity, research has indicated they can be harmful to the feet.
 The arch is typically absent in this type of shoe, which may cause pain in the feet and ankles.
 Additionally, flip flops lack shock absorption, and there is minimal cushioning in the heel area.
 Many people also have to curl their toes which helps to provide stability in these shoes, and this may change the way you walk.
 It is beneficial wear shoes that have a strap on the back, which aids in supporting the foot.
 If you would like additional information about how flip flops affect the feet, it is suggested that you consult with a podiatrist.

 Flip-flops can cause a lot of problems for your feet.
-If you have any concerns about your feet or ankles, contact one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our Doctors will assist you with all of your foot and ankle needs.
+If you have any concerns about your feet or ankles, contact Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor will assist you with all of your foot and ankle needs.

 Flip-Flops and Feet